Abdus-Salam/Abdus-Salam/README.md

 ### Hi, I am problem solver.
-In AI 1+ yrs experiences and in Web Engineering 3+ yrs experiences. 👋
+In AI 1+ yrs experiences and in Web Engineering 3+ yrs experiences.
+Work in CodeIgniter, Laravel & VueJS. 👋

 <!--
 **Abdus-Salam/Abdus-Salam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.